How to Evaluate Salesforce DevOps Solutions?

-# 2 During the evaluation
+# Step 2 During the Evaluation Process

-Insist a demo session
+- Insist on a demo session

 Don’t let the fancy slides and graphics distract you from the fundamental purpose of choosing a DevOps solution that solves your list of pain points you are looking to solve.
 Look out for firstly, which feature solves which problem for which problems is the solution solving and secondly on the outcomes that are how the solution will ensure that the quality of your releases is better.

 The slides are a tool so your focus must be on the functionalities and features that the product has and the vendor offers not how it will help you achieve your outcomes.
 Try to understand how the demo meeting can achieve the outcomes.
 Focus more on the functionality that they showed rather than just what they claim to deliver.
 You must look at what are the features and how they will help you solve the pain points that you are facing